2025 NBA Finals: General

 This was the first playoff match-up between Oklahoma City and Indiana.
 Oklahoma City won both of its regular season games against Indiana.
 The Thunder had not lost a game at home to an Eastern Conference team since losing to the Pacers on March 12, 2024.
 Both teams were in the Finals after missing the playoffs two seasons prior.
 This was the smallest NBA Finals in terms of total market size, with the previous lowest mark belonging to Cleveland and San Antonio in 2007.
 The total television market size comprises fewer than two million households with Indianapolis being the 22nd largest and Oklahoma City being the 26th largest out of 28 markets league-wide.
 The 2025 Finals also set another milestone; it was the first Finals without a luxury tax team since the salary cap era began in 2002.

-Coincidentally, both teams traded former star player Paul George in trades that yielded their current best players, Shai Gilgeous-Alexander and Tyrese Haliburton to the Thunder and the Pacers, respectively.
+Coincidentally, both teams traded former star player Paul George in trades that yielded their best players, Shai Gilgeous-Alexander and Tyrese Haliburton to the Thunder and the Pacers, respectively.
 On the eve of free agency in 2017, the Pacers traded George to the Thunder for Victor Oladipo and Domantas Sabonis.
 Sabonis, along with other players, was dealt to the Sacramento Kings for Haliburton and other pieces before the 2022 trade deadline.
-For Oklahoma City, George starred for the team, finishing third in NBA Most Valuable Player (MVP) and Defensive Player of the Year voting in 2018–19.
-However, the team fell in the first round in both of his seasons with the club.
-On July 10, 2019, the Thunder traded George to the Los Angeles Clippers for Gilgeous-Alexander, Danilo Gallinari, five first-round draft picks, and the rights to swap two other first-round picks (with one of these picks used to select Jalen Williams).
+For Oklahoma City, George starred for the team, finishing third in NBA Most Valuable Player (MVP) and Defensive Player of the Year voting in 2018–19, but the team fell in the first round in both his seasons with the club.
+On July 10, 2019, the Thunder traded George to the Los Angeles Clippers for Gilgeous-Alexander, Danilo Gallinari, five first-round draft picks, and the rights to swap two other first-round picks (with one of them used to select Jalen Williams).

-The Thunder entered the NBA Finals as the second-largest betting favorite over the past 20 years, with only the 2018 Golden State Warriors having shorter pre-Finals odds since 2005.
-The 18 game difference in wins between the two teams was the largest among NBA Finals participants since the 1981 Finals between the 62-win Celtics and 40-win Rockets.
+The Thunder entered the NBA Finals as the second-largest betting favorite in the previous 20 years, with only the 2018 Golden State Warriors having shorter pre-Finals odds since 2005.
+The 18-game difference in wins between the teams was the largest among NBA Finals participants since the 1981 Finals between the 62-win Celtics and 40-win Rockets.